Understanding Property Tax Prorations at Closing

 Generally, at closing, the Seller pays property taxes dating from January 1 of that year until the date of closing.
 This proration accounts for the time that the Seller still owned the property.
 For example, for a closing occurring on May 1, the prorations will be labeled like this on a settlement statement: “County Taxes January 1 to May 1.”
 On a settlement statement, the Seller’s tax prorations will be considered a “debit” to the Seller because it is an amount they are paying to the Buyer at closing.
 On a settlement statement, the Buyer’s tax prorations will be considered a “credit” to the Buyer.
 The Buyer will use this credited amount of money to pay the tax bill once it becomes available to her/him in November.

 Do you have additional questions regarding your property taxes?
-Call the Law Office of Kyle Felty, P.A. to speak with an attorney for assistance.
+Call the ROSS FELTY, A REAL ESTATE LAW FIRM. to speak with an attorney for assistance.